OfferZen-Community/developers-finance/docs/about/about-intro.md

 sidebar_position: 1
 ---

-# 💵 Finance Guide for SA Devs
+# The Developer Finance Guide

 ### Welcome

-This **Finance Guide for SA Devs** contains carefully curated content to help you navigate the world of personal finance.
+The Developer Finance Guide contains carefully curated content to help you navigate the world of personal finance.
 As you progress through your career as a developer, your financial position will change and so will your questions about money.&#x20;

 This guide aims to answer those personal finance questions that are top-of-mind - whether that be how to maximise tax rebates while working from home, figuring out how your salary compares to other developers or how you can better customise your banking.&#x20;